 Weigh and inventory all unused Marijuana in all stages of cultivation and all MIPs in any stage of production, and create and maintain a written record of all such items;

-Dispose of the unused Marijuana in accordance with 935 CMR 501.105(12) after approval by the Commission.
+Dispose of the unused Marijuana in accordance with 935 CMR 501.105(12): Waste Disposal after approval by the Commission.
 Such disposal shall be in the public interest; and

 Maintain all records as required by 935 CMR 501.105(9)(g).